-Investment priority 1 of Priority axis 3 Developing and improving environment-friendly (including low-noise) and low-carbon transport systems including [] inland waterways and maritime transport, ports, [] multimodal links and airport infrastructure, in order to promote sustainable regional and local mobility --- ---
+$oldsymbol{arphi}$ I D of the investment riority 7c Ī itle of the investment Developing and improving environmentally-friendly (including low noise) and low-carbon transport systems, including inland waterways and maritime transport, ports, p riority multimodal links and airport infrastructure, in order to promote sustainable regional and local mobility

-2.A.5.
-Specific objectives corresponding to the investment priority and expected results
+2.A.5 Specific objectives corresponding to the investment priority and expected results

-ID Investment priority 1 of Priority axis 3 Specific objective 3.1 Improved transport flows of people and goods The results that the Member States seek to This specific objective aims to identify and target the challenges related to integration of different transport nodes so as to reduce time in transportation of both passengers and cargo, and at the same time reducing the CO2 emissions (defined as less CO2 emissions per person per tonne). achieve with Union support This specific objective also aims to identify and target the challenges related to the improvement of the transport corridors within the Central Baltic region in North - South and East - West directions.
+ID of the specific objective 3.1.
+Title of the specific objective Improved transport flows of people and goods Results that the Member States seek to achieve with Union support This specific objective aims to identify and target the chancinges related to integration of different transport modes so as to

+ID of the specific objective 3.1.
+Title of the specific objective Improved transport flows of people and goods This specific objective also aims to identify and target the challenges related to the improvement of the transport corridors within the Central Baltic region in North - South and East - West directions.
 Transport corridors are understood as infrastructure and logistics networks for passengers and cargo movement.
 This specific objective aims to target established transport corridors which have a potential to be further improved (i.e. extended, made more efficient) and new transport corridors which have a significant potential.

-ID Investment priority 1 of Priority axis 3 Specific objective 3.2 Improved services of existing small ports to improve local and regional mobility and contribute to tourism development The results that the Member States seek to achieve with Union support This specific objective aims to contribute to the improvement of the services of small ports' network (e.g. facility services, rescue services and joint marketing).
+ID of the specific objective 3.2.
+Title of the specific objective Improved services of existing small ports to improve local and regional monility and contribute to tourism development Results that the Member States seek to achieve with Union support This specific objective aims to contribute to the improvement of the services of small ports' network (e.g. facility services, rescue services and joint marketing).
 This will improve local and regional mobility and thus improve travel opportunities of local people as well as attract more visitors to the region.
 In developing new services for ports modern technological solutions leading to resource efficiency or use of renewable energy will be supported.
 In planning investments challenges raised by climate change (e.g. risk of storm surges) should be taken into account.
 Small ports are defined as ports located at the coast of the Baltic Sea serving local people and visitors.
 Also small ports as parts of larger marina areas are seen as potential beneficiaries.
 Small ports will be mapped and a priority list will be determined in co-operation with responsible regional and national organisations of the Central Baltic region.
 The lists created would serve also as a tool for determining the division of work with other financing programmes.
 (The list will be included in the Programme Manual.)

-Investments for improving small ports services are meant for improvements on land (no dredging and new pier's construction).
+ID of the specific objective 3.1.
+Title of the specific objective Improved transport flows of people and goods Investments for improving small ports services are meant for improvements on land (no dredging and new pier's construction).